 In every moment we have a choice: to wish away what is or to receive the gifts of today, eyes and heart wide open.
 To rush and push and fight to make things happen or to slow and savor and trust the journey.
 I spent years of pushing and striving; years of fear and living in the place of “not enough”.
 No more.

 This day is a gift.
 A smelly, unexpected, messy, lovely gift.
 An opportunity to slow and remember who and what is most important.
 A day to practice gratitude and compassion and rising above.
-Although we cancelled our dinner reservations, maybe by this evening my 11 year old will feel well enough to venture out for a bite to eat.
+Although we canceled our dinner reservations, maybe by this evening my 11-year-old will feel well enough to venture out for a bite to eat.
 Maybe not.